• Home

 33. No arguing with league officials or umpires.
 Grounds for expulsion.

-34. No aggression , bullying or fighting towards other players in the league.
+34. No aggression , NO bullying or fighting towards other players in the league or Barnegat officials.
+No disorderly conduct!!
 Grounds for expulsion.

 35. No drugs' or alcohol.